andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 -rw-r--r-- 1 arobinson common 183 Feb  9 16:36 sleepy
 ```

+**Answer**: The Answer is dependent on the computer you are connected too however will follow somthing like above.
-**Answer**: We can see that this particular instance of sleepy is owned by the user arobinson, and is part of the common
+We can see that this particular instance of sleepy is owned by the user arobinson, and is part of the common
 user group.
 It is 183 bytes in size, and was last modified on the 9th of February at 4:36pm.
 The file is
-readable to everyone, and writeable only to training01.
+readable to everyone, and writeable only to arobinson.
 The digit '1' between the file permission string and
 the owner indicates that there is one link to the file.
 The Unix file system allows files to be referred to
 by multiple "links".
 When you create a file it is referred to by one link, but you may add others later.
 For
 future reference: links are created with the *ln* command.